- Undergraduate Students

 It is also important to note that having a friend or family member who is raped or assaulted can be a very upsetting experience.
 For this reason it is also important that you take care of yourself.
 Even if your friend and family member isn’t ready to talk to a specialist, you can get support for yourself.
 You can also get ideas about ways to help your friend or family member through the recovery process.

 Good self-care is a challenge for many people and it can be especially challenging for survivors of rape, sexual assault, incest and sexual abuse.
 It can also be an important part of the healing process.

--Food is a type of self-care that people often overlook.
+- Food is a type of self-care that people often overlook.
 People are often so busy that they don’t have time to eat regularly or that they substitute fast food for regular meals.
-It’s not always reasonable to expect people to get 3 square meals a day (plus snacks!) but everyone should make sure they get adequate nutrition.
+It’s not always reasonable to expect people to get three square meals a day (plus snacks!) but everyone should make sure they get adequate nutrition.

--Exercise is one of the most overlooked types of self-care.
-The CDC recommends at least 30 minutes of exercise 5 times a week.
+- Exercise is one of the most overlooked types of self-care.
+The CDC recommends at least 30 minutes of exercise five times a week.
 Exercise, even if it’s just a quick walk at lunchtime, can help combat feelings of sadness or depression and prevent chronic health problems.

 Meditation or relaxation exercises: Relaxation techniques or meditation help many survivors with their emotional self-care.
 For example:

 - Sit or stand comfortably, with your feet flat on the floor and your back straight.

 - Place one hand over your belly button.